wy1iu/sphereface-plus/README.md

 2. **Finetuning the CASIA-pretrained model on new datasets could potentially stablize the training difficulty.**

-    When you are using our model for some new datasets, you can also consider finetune the CASIA-trained models on the new datasets.
+    When you are using our model for some new datasets, you can also consider finetuning the CASIA-trained models on the new datasets.